codatio/codat-docs/docs/assess/portal/overview.md

 **Reports**

-The **Reports** button is located in the top right corner of every Assess page and directs you to the [Reports](#reports) page in the Portal where you can generate and download the Audit report in Excel format.
+The **Reports** button is located in the top right corner of every Assess page and directs you to the [Reports](#reports) page in the Portal where you can generate and download the [Assess Report](/assess/reports/excel-reports/assess-report) and the [Audit Report](/assess/reports/excel-reports/audit-report) in in [Excel format](/assess/reports/excel-reports).

 ## Assess sections